-The public consultation will end on 7 July 2017.
+The public consultation ended on 7 July 2017.

-• On October 5, 2017, and The Association of Banks in Singapore (ABS) announced that the consortium which they are leading has successfully developed software prototypes of three different models for decentralised inter-bank payment and settlements with liquidity savings mechanisms.
+On October 5, 2017, and ABS announced that the consortium which they are leading has successfully developed software prototypes of three different models for decentralised inter-bank payment and settlements with liquidity savings mechanisms.

-The project, conducted together with 11 financial institutions and five technology companies1, is the Phase 2 of Project Ubin, which explores the use of Distributed Ledger Technology (DLT), for clearing and settlement of payments and securities.
+The project, conducted together with 11 financial institutions and five technology companies1, is the Phase 2 of Project Ubin, which explores the use of DLT, for clearing and settlement of payments and securities.
 The three software models developed are amongst the first in the world to implement decentralised netting of payments in a manner that preserves transactional privacy.

-• On November 14, 2017, the industry consortium led by the MAS and The Association of Banks in Singapore (ABS) released the report and source-codes on distributed ledger prototypes for inter-bank payments.
+On November 14, 2017, the industry consortium led by the MAS and ABS released the report and source-codes on distributed ledger prototypes for inter-bank payments.
 The report describes the prototypes developed on three DLTplatforms and shares the findings and observations from the project.